-Practicing law since 2012, Ryan French is an associate with Taylor, Porter, Brooks & Phillips, where he handles cases in a variety of areas, including commercial and complex litigation, corporate ownership fights, appellate practice, property right disputes, construction litigation, church property law, and white collar criminal defense.
+Taylor Porter Partner Ryan French handles cases in a variety of areas, including commercial and complex litigation, corporate ownership fights, appellate practice, property right disputes, construction litigation, church property law, and white collar criminal defense.

-Ryan has been ranked by his peers for three consecutive years (2015-2017) among Louisiana Super Lawyers “Rising Stars” in Business Litigation, and also by Best Lawyers in America in Commercial Litigation.
+Ryan has been ranked by Louisiana Super Lawyers “Rising Stars” in Business Litigation, and also by Best Lawyers in America in Commercial Litigation.

 Ryan’s representative matters include: